ishidahra01/autogen_demo/README.md

 4. The container setup will automatically install all dependencies and set up the environment.

+5. Create .env file.
+You can use .env.example and rename it.

-5. Run python code or notebook:
+6. Run python code or notebook:

 ---

-Happy coding with AutoGen!